-|In 2009, the NFTC launched a major new initiative, the Global Innovation Forum, to create a greater understanding of the importance of intellectual property rules governing the global innovation economy.
-The creation, trade and employment of innovation requires an open, rules-based system to enable effective solutions to global challenges and improve the lives of workers, families and communities around the world. |
+|In 2009, the NFTC launched a major new initiative, the Global Innovation Forum, to create a greater understanding of the importance of the policy foundations that underpin the ability of startups, researchers, universities and companies of all sizes to innovate globally. |

 Supporting the American Innovation Ecosystem: Connecting innovative business leaders around the country

-Many of the solutions to complex global challenges.
-Many of these solutions and much of the potential growth for U.S. exports will be created by American entrepreneurs and small businesses, either through direct sales or as partners with multinational companies managing global supply chains.
+Many of the solutions to complex global challenges and much of the potential growth for companies and countries will be created by entrepreneurs and small businesses, either through direct participation in the global marketplace or as partners with multinational companies managing global supply chains.